jihyeonpak/R-Package/README.md

 # R-Package
-Creating an R package: Package: ModelList
+Creating an R package and new class in R: ModelList

 Title: Contains all functions and class defintions for creating ModelList object